data-engineering-helpers/ks-cheat-sheets/data-catalogs/unity-catalog/README.md

 bin/uc table read --full_name unity.default.numbers
 ```

-## Operate on Delta tables with DuckDB
+## Operate on the tables with DuckDB
 For operating on tables with DuckDB, [it has to be installed](https://duckdb.org/docs/installation/).
 Let's start DuckDB and install a couple of extensions.